yoesk8/my-full-template/README.md

 ## Home

-* ### About me section
+* ### About section

-    * About me section includes a description of the personal trainer's personna, qualities, qualifications and approach to personal training
+    * About section includes a description of the personal trainer's personna, qualities, qualifications and approach to personal training

 * ### Testimonials section